Skip to main content

 The Thunk.AI service hosts the platform and runs thunks for all users.
 It implements user account management and access control.
 It maintains the plan and data for every workflow instance in every thunk.
 It runs the individual AI agent tasks within each workflow instance.

-As an enterprise platform, Thunk.AI also supports additional capabilities that enable thunk development and deployment in a business environment.
+As an business application platform, Thunk.AI also supports additional capabilities that enable thunk development and deployment in a work environment.
 These include pre-built connectors to external applications, versioning, team management, auditing, and automated quality control.

-This high-level summary is meant to provide a quick overview of the breadth of the Thunk.AI platform.
-Many of the topics mentioned here are described in greater detail in individual articles at https://info.thunk.ai.
+This high-level summary is just a quick overview of the breadth of the Thunk.AI platform.
+All the topics mentioned here are described in greater detail in individual articles at https://info.thunk.ai.

 Did this answer your question?